vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

 # Use pymsteams to keep track of your metrics through Teams

-## Why track predictions?
+## Why track metrics?

-One of these important forecasts my team at ServiceNow owns is how much new business the company will likely end up bringing in the next four quarters.
-Given the importance and the need for an often-updated forecast, we predict these metrics each hour, with the most important one being overall new business dollars we might make in the current quarter.
-The later in the quarter we are, the more important the metric gets, attracting more eyes and more questions.
+My team at ServiceNow builds and tracks predictions / forecasts for some of the key revenue metrics - new business, renewal subscriptions, new logos signed up, customer retention etc. Given the importance and the need for an often-updated forecast, these predictions are updated hourly through a job deployed through Azure AI, with the predicted metrics being written into a table in Snwoflake, consumed through Tableau dashboards.
+The later in the quarter we are, the more important the metric prediction gets, attracting lots of eyes and lots of questions.

-Given its importance, we had to track the metric movement every hour 24x7 and report on big swings.
-This gets incredibly annoying if it needs to be tracked on a dashboard that has to be logged into through your work machine – resulting in having to carry it around everywhere.

-The solution we came up with is to put some of these metrics programmatically on an access-restricted Teams channel.
-Once we started sending the top metrics to the channel every hour at the end of the production job run, we did not need to keep a track of them directly through slowly refreshing dashboards built for different purposes.
-It got as easy as checking our Teams for the latest messages on the phone; only this channel started to contain all the important metric notifications.
-What’s even better is that all the messages made up for a nice history to rely on easily.
+Monitoring a KPI prediction is similar to monitoring an ever changing KPI.
+A business user might rely on dashboards for this as needed, but as the backend builders, we found it tedious to log into / refresh dashboards frequently 24x7.

+## Eureka

+We realized that it would be easier for us to be served the predictions through a more accessible channel - Teams, and went around looking for ways to automatically send an alert in Teams through webhooks in case of a big change in the KPI / prediction.
+The pymsteams package does this efficiently just in two lines of code.

 ## Tools